 The Question of Vaseline or Oil – Does it Work?

 Vaseline does not keep parts of your chicken’s body warmer – but it does keep moisture from condensing and freezing directly on the surface of the comb or wattle which is usually the cause of frostbite on chickens since their appendages can in fact withstand subzero temperatures.
 Remember chickens are NOT mammals and do not react the same to cold as mammals, they are far more resilient to cold.
-If it is cold enough that parts of the chicken are actually freezing, vaseline will not help.
+However, if it is cold enough that parts of the chicken are actually freezing, vaseline will not help.

 Installing wide perches will let the birds sit on their feet to keep them warm.
-I used 2x2s for my coop, closet dowels also work as do 2x4s turned on their sides.
+I used 2x2s for my coop, closet dowels also work as do 2x4s.

 If Additional Heat is a Must

 Occasionally Mother Nature will just have us out matched so in the case of an extreme life threatening cold snap, you may have to add an additional source of heat.
 In this case I would like to suggest a 60-100 watt light bulb or ceramic bulb and not an actual heat lamp bulb.
 This will be just enough to take the edge off of the cold, will be cheaper to operate, and will be less of a fire risk than a 250 watt heat bulb.
 Secure the light in two places so if one connection fails the other will catch it before it comes in contact with the chicken’s bedding, somewhere your chickens can’t mess with it.
 Chicken coop fires do happen and the likelihood of chickens surviving even a small coop fire is slim (news story – coop fire kills chickens and destroys garage).